 Decentralising leadership: from monolithic to modular and polycentric

-Daniel Ospina Original article at RnDAO Why talk about leadership?
+GUEST POST BY DANIEL OSPINA Original article at RnDAO Why talk about leadership?
 Let’s bring it back to the people.
 If you’ve ever been in an executive position, been an influential DAO member, or founded a new organisation, you’ll likely viscerally know the weight of responsibility.
-There can be so much work, so much uncertainty and yet such […]
+There can be so much work, so much uncertainty […]

 BMS World Mission: A Case Study toward Polycentric Mission Leadership